code-dot-org/code-dot-org/apps/README.md

 To run integration tests for a certain level type:

 ```
-LEVEL_TYPE=applab npm run test:integration
+npm run test:integration -- --levelType=maze
 ```

 You can also use the `--grep` flag with integration tests:

 ```
-LEVEL_TYPE=applab npm run test:integration --grep=ec_data_blocks
+npm run test:integration -- --grep=ec_data_blocks
 ```

 ##### Rerun Tests Automatically

-To rerun tests automatically on every file change, set the environment variable `WATCH=1`:
+To rerun tests automatically on every file change, use the `--watchTests` flag.

 ```
-WATCH=1 npm run test:unit
+npm run test:unit -- --watchTests
 ```

 This will work on any of the test commands.

 ##### Debugging Tests

 To debug tests, your best bet is to run them in Chrome.
-Keep in mind that there can be subtle differences between Chrome and PhantomJS, so after fixing your test in Chrome, make sure it still works in PhantomJS.
-To run the tests in Chrome, use the `BROWSER` environment variable in conjunction with `WATCH`:
+To run the tests in Chrome, use the `--browser=Chrome` flag in conjunction with `--watchTests`:

 ```
-BROWSER=Chrome WATCH=1 npm run test:unit
+npm run test:unit -- --browser=Chrome --watchTests --grep='TutorialExplorer'
 ```

 A new chrome browser window will open where the tests will be running.
 You can